glamperd/POAPBot/README.md

 - *!status* Will show the above, and also an indication of the bot's current status.
 - *!setup* Will initiate a dialog to set up a POAP event.
 Use this to add or modify an event.

 Note that the command must be issued in one of the guild's text channels, but the bot will respond in a direct message dialog with the requesting user.
 The bot will only refer to events added in the same guild as that in which the command is issued.
-This mechanism ensures that there is no confusion with other guilds, and that the user has admin privileges in tyhat particular guild, since both the bot and the user may be a member of multiple guilds.
+This mechanism ensures that there is no confusion with other guilds, and that the user has admin privileges in that particular guild, since both the bot and the user may be a member of multiple guilds.

 The specific admin privilege required to issue bot commands is _Manage Channels_.